jon-alamo/ssl-on-docker/README.md

 This repo is intended to be used with projects which use of docker-compose and nginx.

+Also, the following steps are expected to be executed in a machine with a public IP and a DNS mapping a domain name to it.

 ## Check if 80 port is open

 1. Start http test environment on your host